-CO3 Action verb is higher level than PO1 verb level by two level.
-Therefore, the correlation is high (3) PO2: Analyze (L4)

-CO3 Action verb is less than PO2 verb by one level.
-Therefore, the correlation is high (3)
+CO3 Action verb is less than PO4 verb by one level.
+Therefore the correlation is moderate (2) PO5: Apply(L3)

-CO3 Action verb is less than PO3 verb by one level.
-Therefore, the correlation is moderate (2) PO9: Thumb rule
+CO3 Action verb is same level as PO5 verb.
+Therefore the correlation is high (3)

+Since ethical principles should be followed to create a database.
+Therefore the correlation is moderate(2)

+PO8 : Thumb rule

-Team work is required.
-Hence the correlation is low (1)
+Team work is required between DBA and Database designer to create a database.
+Hence the correlation is moderate (2)